On China trade clash, Wall Street embraces Trump's poker face

 “Other administrations have gone to trading partners like China and asked for a fairer deal, only to get a cigar put out on their forehead,” said Steve Chiavarone, a portfolio manager at Federated Investors.
 “I suspect Trump’s bucking of norms is absolutely part of his negotiating tactics.”

-Chiavarone and others said they remain confident the S&P 500 .SPX will rise significantly this year.
+Chiavarone and others said they remain confident the S&P 500 will rise significantly this year.

 “So far you are talking about small amounts of tariffs in niche sectors,” said Phil Blancato, head of Ladenburg Thalmann Asset Management in New York.
 “For anyone who is looking for an opportunity to enter the market here at better valuations, this is it.”